 It’s a holistic thing

 Everything contributes to our mental health.
 And by everything, I mean EVERYTHING.
 The air we breathe.
 The food we eat.
 The drinks we drink.
 The environment we live in.
 The people we hang out with.
 The intimate relationships we have.
 What we choose to engage with.
 The amount of sunshine we enjoy.
 The TV programs we watch.
 The way we talk to ourself.
 The exercise we do or don’t do.
-Our self-care practices.
+Our self-care practices (my favourite is creating a space and ritual just for me to inhale, apply and enjoy the Be Serene collection).
 The satisfaction we get from our daily job, or role in life.
 Focusing on one aspect of life isn’t the answer.
 You’ve got to get to the root cause, as opposed to applying “band-aids” to the symptoms.
 I know, for me, that my life truly took a turn around for the better when I got the foundations (as mentioned above) in balance.

 Life may throw you curve balls